Risk Assesment Policy

 When we take the children on an outing or visit.

 Not all risk assessments need to be written down.
 We will decide which risk assessments need to be formally recorded.
-However, risk assessments related to employment and the working environment will be always be recorded in writing so that crew members can refer to them.
+However, risk assessments related to employment and the working environment will always be recorded in writing so that crew members can refer to them.

 If changes are required to our policies or procedures as a result of the risk assessment, we will update the relevant documents and inform all crew members.